Calculation of glass properties: Non-linear regression

 The liquidus temperature has been modeled by non-linear regression using neural networks and disconnected peak functions.
-The disconnected peak functions approach is based on the observation that within one primary crystalline phase field linear regression can be applied and at eutectic points sudden changes occur.
+The disconnected peak functions approach is based on the observation that within one primary crystalline phase field, linear regression can be applied, and at eutectic points, sudden changes occur.

 Glass melting enthalpy

 The glass melting enthalpy reflects the amount of energy needed to convert the mix of raw materials (batch) to a melt glass.
 It depends on the batch and glass compositions, on the efficiency of the furnace and heat regeneration systems, the average residence time of the glass in the furnace, and many other factors.
 A pioneering article about the subject was written by Carl Kröger in 1953.

 Finite element method

-For modeling of the glass flow in a glass melting furnace the finite element method is applied commercially, based on data or models for viscosity, density, thermal conductivity, heat capacity, absorption spectra, and other relevant properties of the glass melt.
-The finite element method may also be applied to glass forming processes.
+For modeling of glass flow in a glass-melting furnace the finite element method is applied commercially, based on data or models for viscosity, density, thermal conductivity, heat capacity, absorption spectra, and other relevant properties of the glass melt.
+The finite element method may also be applied to glass-forming processes.